 Site Overview | Main Staging Area | Transition Flow

-The Renaissance Man is a challenging and scenic course that covers many historic landmarks along the routes.
+The Renaissance City Triathlon is a challenging and scenic course that covers many historic landmarks along the routes.
 The swim takes place in the lock channel just below the Wilson Dam and is very spectator friendly.
 The bike route features a fast time trial design with a few climbs that are challenging yet eye-watering fast on the descents.
-The run will test your endurance early on, but gives back momentum on the last three miles into the finish line.
-NEW for 2019, a sprint distance has been added.
+The run will test your endurance early on, but gives back momentum as you head towards the finish line.
 Tell your family and friends, we have options for everyone!

 PDF PRINTABLE MAPS

 The race transition area is organized based on your assigned race number.
 The bike racks are marked by ranges of "7" numbers, beginning with 1 through 7 and so on.
 Each bike rack ROW is also marked with a sign to help you find your row as you complete your swim-to-bike and bike-to-run transitions.
 Bikes do not have to be racked in numerical order ON the rack, but must be placed on the rack designated for your race number range.